Coppull railway station: History

 The station joined the London Midland and Scottish Railway during the Grouping in 1923 and passed to the London Midland Region of British Railways on nationalisation in 1948.

 The station closed in October 1969.

 Services

 In 1922 eight "Down" (northbound) services called at Coppull on Mondays to Saturdays.
 Most were local services, with a Saturdays Only "Parliamentary", calling at most stations in a five and a half hour journey from Crewe to Carlisle.
 No trains called on Sundays.
 The "Up" service was similar.

 Future

 In 2019, councillors called for this station to be reopened.

+In 2026, Sir Lindsay Hoyle reported that Network Rail had agreed to undertake a timetable analysis to assess which existing rail services could potentially call at a reopened Coppull station and what service pattern could be accommodated.
+The study was funded by Chorley Council.
+Hoyle stated that the analysis did not constitute approval for the station to be reopened, but described it as an initial step towards assessing its feasibility.